QuentinAndre/Website/content/post/clean-analyze-distbuilder-data-python/index.md

 from scipy import stats
 ```

+**This tutorial is for R users.
+If you are using Python, check out [this other tutorial instead!](https://quentinandre.net/post/clean-analyze-distbuilder-data-r)**

 You have just completed a simple distribution builder study on a Qualtrics.

 * Participants have been randomly assigned to one of two conditions ("Low" or "High"), and have learned a distribution of numbers ranging from 11 to 20.
 * After learning the distribution, they had to predict the next 10 numbers that would appear in the distribution.
 * To do so, they allocated 10 balls (representing the next 10 draws) to 10 buckets [11, 12, 13, 14, 15, 16, 17, 18, 19, 20] (representing the possible outcomes).

 Here is the data for the first five participants:

 ```python
 data = """part_id,condition,allocation